Yann Danis: Professional

 The Washington Capitals and the Montreal Canadiens both showed interest in Danis following his junior year in college, but he chose to remain with Brown for his senior year.
 Following his college career, the Canadiens were still interested in him, and he signed with them on March 19, 2004.
 Upon signing, he was assigned to the Hamilton Bulldogs of the American Hockey League, where he backed up Jean-François Damphousse.
 He started two games for Hamilton and won both of them, and he also appeared in a playoff game in relief of Damphousse.

 In 2004–05, Danis became the starting goalie for the Bulldogs, as Damphousse signed with the Quebec Radio X of the Ligue Nord-Américaine de Hockey.
 In 53 regular season games, he had 28 wins, 17 losses, six ties, five shutouts, a 2.34 GAA, and a .924 save percentage.
 The Bulldogs made the playoffs that year, but they were swept in the first round by the Rochester Americans, as Danis lost all four games of the series.

 Danis was the starting goalie again for the Bulldogs in 2004–05, but he was also called up by the Canadiens several times.
 He played in six games with Montreal in 2005–06.
 On October 12, 2005, Danis earned a shutout against the Atlanta Thrashers in his first NHL game.

 On July 2, 2008, he signed as an unrestricted free agent with the New York Islanders.
 After one season in the Islanders organization, he signed with the New Jersey Devils as an unrestricted free agent on July 10, 2009.

 On July 27, 2010, Danis signed with Amur Khabarovsk of the Kontinental Hockey League.
 The following year, he signed a one-year contract with the Edmonton Oilers of the NHL.
 He signed a one-year contract to remain with the Oilers on July 1, 2012.
 After that contract expired, Danis signed a one-year, two-way contract with the Philadelphia Flyers.

 In the 2014–15 season, Danis belatedly signed as a free agent to a try-out contract with the Norfolk Admirals on November 10, 2014.
 After 11 games with the Admirals he was released from his try-out and signed with fellow AHL club the Hartford Wolf Pack.

 On July 3, 2015, Danis returned to the New Jersey Devils organization as a free agent, signing a one-year, two-way contract.
 On March 14, 2016, Danis made his first NHL appearance since March 10, 2013, coming in relief of Keith Kinkaid, allowing one goal in a 7–1 loss to the Anaheim Ducks.

 On October 18, 2016, Danis signed an AHL contract with the St. John's IceCaps of the Montreal Canadiens organization.

 He officially announced his retirement on February 11, 2018.

 Personal life

 Danis has a wife, Kyla, who is originally from Barbados, and two sons, Jayden and Ryder.
-They currently reside in Edmond, Oklahoma.
+As of 2010, they reside in Edmond, Oklahoma.